 - Look at it from the other side.
 You know all about your products so it's easy to lose sight of what matters to your customers.
 Approach line sheets like you're the buyer and you're more likely to create a useful sales tool that customers will actually appreciate.

 - Make it easy to order.
 Include in your sheet or the email that you send it with, a way to place orders.
-If possible make the document link directly to your wholesale site so that there's no excuse not to convert.
+If possible, make the document link directly to your online marketplace or website so that there's no excuse not to convert.

 Line Sheet Template